Undergraduate Programme

 B.S.
 (Hons. with Research) in Artificial Intelligence and Computational Biology

-For students who secure a CGPA of 7.5 or more after the first six semesters (3 years of study) and pursue a research project during the fourth year.
+For students who secure a CGPA of 7.5 or more after the first six semesters (3 years of study) and opt to pursue research during the fourth year.

 Entry & Exit options as per NEP 2020 Policy.